openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 Here what happend with the graph during the optimizations:
 1. `Constant` nodes were replaced with `Scalars` from `Snippets` opset.
 This is needed to allow for generation of a more efficient code, since a corresponding ScalarEmitter allows to store values directly inside the `Kernel`.
 2. The `Scalar->Power`sequence was replaced with the `PowerStatic` operation (`Snipppets` opset).
 Again, this allows to generate more specialized and performant code.

-3. An explicit `BroadcastMove` operation was inserted between the `Multiply` and `Add` nodes, since a special broadcasting instruction needs to be generated to broadcast a single value to fill the whole vector register.
+This should give you a general idea on how the `Data flow optimizer` works, please refer to `data_flow_transformations(...)` in [subgraph.cpp](../src/op/subgraph.cpp) for more details.

-This should give you a general idea on how the `Data flow optimizer` works, please refer to `canonicalize(...)` and `data_flow_transformations(...)` in [subgraph.cpp](../src/op/subgraph.cpp) for more details.
+The last thing worth mentioning here is that the `Snippets` also allow a plugin to perform target-specific optimizations by providing set of positioned passes to
-The last thing worth mentioning here is that the `Snippets` also allow a plugin to perform target-specific optimizations by providing several transformation managers to `snippets::op::Subgraph::generate(...)` (which in turn calls both `data_flow_transformations(...)` and `control_flow_transformations(...)`).
+`snippets::op::Subgraph::generate(...)` (which in turn calls both `data_flow_transformations(...)` and `control_flow_transformations(...)`).
-The managers will be executed on different stages of the pipeline to enable more fine-tuning.
+Positioned passes (defined in [positioned_pass.hpp](../include/snippets/pass/positioned_pass.hpp)) represent the transformation itself and the place where it should be registered in the transformation manager, which allows the plugin to flexibly register its own passes.

 #### Control flow optimizer